tweag/ormolu/DESIGN.md

 up to the programmer.
 Style will still be consistent for everyone in every other aspect, and that's what counts.

-Not having to worry about line lengths is a huge simplification.
-Worrying about them is why Hindent can run in time exponential to the size of the
-input: it tries two variants at each node of the CST, to see whether one of them fits on one 80-character line (and selects that one if so).
-If your CST is even just somewhat deep, then you’re going to be waiting on your formatter for a while.

 ### Configuration

 There should be some configuration but at this point I'll leave this section